svelte-society/summit-website/README.md

-# Svelte Summit Spring 2023
+# Svelte Summit Fall 2023

-The site for Svelte Summit Spring 2023
+The site for Svelte Summit Fall 2023

 ## How to contribute